nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

 This **MUST** be populated with the Reference(Practitioner) of the person that recorded the consultation on the system.

 Where there are additional participants, will always be populated with at least one <code>participant.individual</code> Reference(Practitioner) with <code>participant.type</code> value of <code>PPRF</code> from the vocabulary.
-This should reference a <code>Practitioner</code> resource representing the individual with primary attribution for the consultation/encounter (usually the single primary attributed user shown in system journals or other views).
+This should reference a `Practitioner` resource representing the individual with primary attribution for the consultation/encounter (usually the single primary attributed user shown in system journals or other views).

 Other participants, such as registrars, trainees or other parties present, may be referenced but with a participation type of <code>PART</code>.